BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-18-small-models.md

 Let's start off by formally stating the problem we are trying to solve and the approach we are taking.
 Specifically, we want to be able to _formally_ validate properties of programs written in Bosque.
 As a general problem, this has been approached in a variety of ways --  [Abstract Interpretation](https://groups.seas.harvard.edu/courses/cs252/2015fa/lectures/Lec05-AbstractInt.pdf) (AbsInt), Proof-Oriented Programming in languages like [Dafny](https://dafny.org/), [Lean](https://lean-lang.org/), [F*](https://fstar-lang.org/) (Proofs), Bounded Model Checking with tools like [cbmc](https://www.cprover.org/cbmc/) or [kani](https://model-checking.github.io/kani/) (BMC), and Dynamic Symbolic Execution like [KLEE](https://klee-se.org/) (DySym).

 A [recent blog](https://www.galois.com/articles/what-works-and-doesnt-selling-formal-methods) from Galois Inc. does a great job of covering the practical challenges to the adoption of formal validation methodologies.
 Merging these with my experiences, and a bit of rumination, provides a set of foundational principles for creating a light-weight validation system:
 - **Impact:** It is assumed that, at scale, a project will always have a backlog of issues.
-The priority for validation is to find errors that have a high-likelihood of being hit by a user.
+The priority for validation is to find errors that have a high-likelihood of being hit in some form.
 - **Severity:** Low impact bugs, that do not have security implications or are fast-abort logic bugs, are less interesting than violations of safety properties or business logic rules.
 - **Usability:** The system must have a low barrier to entry for developers, with no need for specialized knowledge of formal logics, proof systems, or validation techniques.
 Developers know how to write code, tests, and assertions.
 - **Understandability:** Validation results must be actionable and ideally can be opened as issues, with reproduction inputs, in an issue tracker.